attoassi/Dynamic-LAMP-Stack-App-Terraform-Modules/README.md

-# Dynamic-web-application-LAMPSTACK-terraform-module
+# Dynamic-Application-LAMP-Stack-Terraform-Modules

-This is a repository to store terraform scripts to automate the deployment of dynamic web app (LAMP STACK) in AWS
+This is a repository to store Terraform scripts.
+It automates the deployment of dynamic web applications (LAMP STACK) in AWS.